stackotter/delta-client/README.md

-# Minecraft Delta Client - Change the meaning of speed
+# Minecraft Delta Client - Changing the meaning of speed

 ## Overview